 Step Three: Submit your housing preference form

-We have a strong sense of community because nearly 80 percent of students live on campus.
-Become part of this welcoming community by reading through the Residence Life at Linfield (Linfield 102) brochure included in your acceptance packet.
+We have a strong sense of community because over 80 percent of students live on campus each year.
+Become part of this welcoming community by reading through the Residence Life at Linfield brochure included in your acceptance packet.
 You can fill out the Housing Preference form online.

 How we select your roommate:

 The Residence Life staff makes room assignments based on the information you provide on the Housing Preference form.
 Every effort is made to match you with someone who appears to have similar interests, study habits and overall lifestyle.
 But a lot of that depends on how you fill out the form, so please take the time to fill out your survey accurately.